T2. Aliens. Big Momma’s House 2.

 Creatine is incredible for boosting strength performance and muscle size.

-It’s probably the most well-researched bodybuilding supplement of all time, with decades of solid evidence to support it’s benefits and safety.
+Better yet, it’s probably the most well-researched bodybuilding supplement of all time, so we have decades of solid evidence to support both the benefits and safety of it!
 (10)

 This amino acid is a precursor to dopamine.